AJFShuvo/medi-tracker/README.md

 - Expo CLI
 - Physical device or emulator
 - Expo Go app (for Android/iOS)
+## Firebase Authentication :
+### Step 1 : Create A firebase Account .
+- Reference Link on how to create a firebase account : https://youtu.be/fgdpvwEWJ9M?si=l57mkIvv1HJdgb3V
+### Step 2 : Create A Firebase Project.
+- Go to Console.
+- Create Project.
+- Select Web (There will be IOS and android also)
+- Register The app(fill up all the required data)
+### Step 3 : ADD Firebase SDK.
+- Create a folder at medi-tracker-app directory .
+- create a file name FirebaseConfig.jsx.
+- Copy and paste the Firebase SDK(use npm) of your project in the FirebaseConfig.jsx
+- Go to Project/Build/Authentication and enable 'email/password' authenticaion.

+( you may skip the Creating folder and file part . if directly copying my project but rest of the sub-steps are mandatory)

 ## Notes:
 - This is a personal learning project.
 It's intended to demonstrate the application of new technologies in a practical setting.
 - For further questions, feel free to reach out via email: ajfshuvo98@gmail.com.